haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 |
 - The Hotel & Congress Center requires **at least 5000 m2 of free building space**. |

-- Start by creating buffers around the airport area, ring rail line staitons, and road network, setting the distance based on the requirements
+- Start by creating buffers around the airport area, ring rail line stations, and road network, setting the distance based on the requirements
 	- You can disolve the result of the buffer to make future steps easier,
 - Use the *Intersection*  tool to combine intersect these buffers to get the areas which are only within 2km of the airport area, within a 1km radius from the stations, and within 500m from the road network.
 	- You have to run this intersect with two buffers first, then run the output of that with the final buffer to get the desired result